 Refer to page 3 of the Demolition work - Code of Practice for more information on what is considered to be demolition work under the Work Health and Safety Regulations 2012 (SA) (the WHS Regulations).

 A person conducting a business or undertaking (PCBU) must give written notice to SafeWork SA, at least five days before work commences, if the demolition work involves:

 - demolition of a structure, or part of a structure, that is load-bearing or otherwise related to the physical integrity of the structure, that is at least six metres in height

 - load shifting machinery on a suspended floor

-Refer to page 8 of the Code for more information on notifiable demolition work.
+Refer to page 8 of the Demolition work - Code of Practice for more information on notifiable demolition work.

 Demolition work should be carefully planned before work starts so that it can be carried out safely.
 The best way to manage risks associated with demolition work is to carry out a risk assessment.

 - Identify the problem - this is known as hazard identification